YoujingYu99/logic_simulator/README.md

 # Logic Simulatior App

 ## Goal
 The aim of our project is to design a logic simulator.
 The logic network is defined by a circuit definition text file which is to be uploaded by the user.
-A detailed specification for the language of the circuit definition, using the Extended Backus Naur Form (EBNF) notation, has also been provided.
+A detailed specification for the language of the circuit definition, using the Extended Backus Naur Form (EBNF) notation, has also been provided in `grammer.ebnf`.
 The functionality of the logic simulator is to simulate the operations of an electrical circuit computationally, which provides a time-saving way to test the functionalities of circuits designed.